chry-santhemum/chry-santhemum.github.io/docs/about.markdown

 Now with the caffeine circulating in your blood, you feel considerably more invigorated.
 It's getting dark outside, and why not stay a little longer?
 More people are shuffling in from both ends of the corridor, looking somewhat happy and excited.
 It's the anticipation that matters, the hope that there's always a tiny possibility for things to get better.

-The barista is announcing the arrival of some Very Important guests, apparently a dance troupe coming all the way from $\tau$ Ceti.
+The barista is announcing the arrival of some Very Important guests, apparently a dance troupe coming all the way from $$\tau$$ Ceti.
 He hopes you enjoy their performances tonight.